Show All Answers

 Large propane tanks can be disposed of at most propane exchange cages.
 Small, completely empty canisters may be disposed of in the regular trash.
 Contact the manufacturer for further disposal options.

 Styrofoam is not accepted in CWD’s curbside recycling program.
-However, residents may take advantage of two local options for recycling Styrofoam products: the Frisco Environmental Collection Center or Lucas First Saturday Styrofoam Recycling Drop-Off.
+However, residents may take advantage of a local option for recycling Styrofoam products: the Frisco Environmental Collection Center.
 If you are unable to use these services, please throw your Styrofoam products in the trash.

 Small tree and brush trimmings are collected weekly on your designated trash day.
 Trimmings must be tied into 4-foot bundles, weighing no more than 40 lbs.
 Secure with biodegradable string, twine or rope.
 No more than seven bundles or fifteen yard waste bags will be collected per week.